An Abbreviated Version of the History of St. James

 In the summer of 1875, the "finest Methodist parsonage within 100 miles of Toronto" was built at a total cost of $3614, including cistern, well, stable and cistern pump.
 Over the years, much remodeling, painting and wall papering was done as needed for the many ministers and their families who called this fine old building “home”.
 In 1973, the minister expressed a desire to have a home of his own choosing and the manse was sold.

-Fundraising The faith that inspired members in years past to repeatedly offer their time, treasures and talents lives on with the June Strawberry Supper being the highlight of the summer season.
-Whether preparing salads, setting tables, serving the masses or picking berries, many hands willingly contribute and ensure the success of this annual venture.
-Other fun filled occasions have included Mervin and Audrey Booth’s bus trips to theatre productions, gardens, and fall colours, as well as Awesome Auctions, garage sales, cookie exchanges, travelling dinners, cheese and meat pie sales… all opportunities for church members and the community to meet and socialize.
+Fundraising: The faith that inspired members in years past to repeatedly offer their time, treasures and talents lives on with the June Strawberry Supper being the highlight of the summer season.
+Whether preparing salads, setting tables, serving the many attendees, many hands willingly contribute and ensure the success of this annual venture, even in times of Covid drive-thru pickup meals.
+Fun-filled occasions have included the Booth’s bus trips to theatre productions, gardens, and fall colours, as well as Awesome Auctions, garage sales, cookie exchanges, travelling dinners, cheese and meat pie sales… all opportunities for church members and the community to meet and socialize.

-Sunday School In the 1950s, the average Sunday School attendance exceeded 115 children.
+Sunday School In the 1950s: The average Sunday School attendance exceeded 115 children.
 Whereas Sunday School classes were held after church in 1952, the current practice is to have children withdraw to Sunday School during the morning service.
+As well, activity areas in the sanctuary have allowed children to quietly play as the service unfolds.